Alfresco/alfresco-js-api/src/alfresco-core-rest-api/docs/SitesApi.md

 var personId = "personId_example"; // {String} The identifier of a person.

-var siteMemberRoleBody = new AlfrescoCoreRestApi.SiteMemberRoleBody(); // {SiteMemberRoleBody} The persons new role
+var siteMemberRoleBody = new this.alfrescoJsApi.core.SiteMemberRoleBody(); // {SiteMemberRoleBody} The persons new role

 this.alfrescoJsApi.core.sitesApi.updateSiteMember(siteId, personIdsiteMemberRoleBody).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);